 In a recent “Guys, Let’s Chat” with Eugenia Buie, a special episode of “Girls, Let’s Chat”, Buie brings Sidney Karr, VP of Sickle Cell Thalassemia Patients Network (SCTPN), and Pastor Gregory Griffin, Roberson Memorial Church, to discuss how men can support women that suffer from fibroids.

-“Hear me out when I say to have men’s support in an area that they don’t directly deal with, right?
+“Hear me out when I say to have men’s support in an area they don’t directly deal with, right?
 But can I tell you something?
 Men indirectly deal with fibroids just as much as we do.
 How is that?”
-Eugenia asks both the viewers and her guests, and her answer is crystal clear.
+Eugenia asks the viewers and her guests; her answer is crystal clear.

-Emotions are complicated, and when someone is going through something as tough as a condition like fibroids, it’s bound to take a toll on the woman.
+Emotions are complicated, and when someone goes through something as tough as a condition like fibroids, it will take a toll on the woman.
 Studies have shown that women with fibroids are more depressed, anxious, and stressed than others.
-This can stem from the pain of fibroid symptoms and can result in fear of bleeding through clothes, not wanting to move, body insecurity, and never wanting to go out to for social gatherings.
+This can stem from the pain of fibroid symptoms, resulting in fear of bleeding through clothes, not wanting to move, body insecurity, and never wanting to go out to social gatherings.

 These symptom side effects, in turn, affect the people they live with.